 After an accident in which a blow to the head is suspected, a physician might send a TBI patient for an imaging study of the brain.
 Computerized tomography (CT) and magnetic resonance imaging (MRI) are two of the most common types of imaging used to seek evidence of TBI, bleeding or swelling, or other brain-related problems.

 The difficulty with using imaging alone to prove TBI is that many mild brain injuries don't show up on imaging scans.
 This is especially likely when the injury was caused not by a blow to the head, but by the force of the brain "rattling around" inside the skull, such as during whiplash.
 Imaging and studies of the patient's symptoms should be used together to establish whether a TBI has occurred and how it is affecting the patient's life.

 Understanding and Proving TBI

 If you've suffered a mild TBI, you may face an uphill battle getting the compensation you deserve.
-Insurance adjusters and courts tend to view mild brain injuries with suspicion, especially if you appear to be walking and talking normally.
+Insurance adjusters and courts tend to view mild injuries with suspicion, especially if you appear to be walking and talking normally.
 However, the fact that they are skeptical does not mean you haven't suffered real damage, and it does not mean that your injuries can't be proven.
-At the Law Offices of Wayne Grant, P.C., our focused Georgia traumatic brain injury lawyers make it a point to understand TBI inside and out.
+At the Law Offices of Wayne Grant, P.C., our focused Georgia lawyers make it a point to understand TBI inside and out.
 We can help you demonstrate that your injuries are real and fight for the compensation you need.
 Contact us today for a free and confidential case evaluation.